 · The Masters Award: the topic changes annually with the interests of each new Master

 · The Inspirational Educator Award: for eight high achievers in a specific field.
 Each year the Trustees choose a different theme for this award.
-Themes have included Art and Design, ICT in Teaching and Learning, Creative Technologies and SEND.
-The focus for 2019 is to be Hospital Education
+Themes have included Art and Design, ICT in Teaching and Learning, Creative Technologies, SEND and Prison Education.
+The focus for 2020 is Teaching Shakespeare.

 · No 22 (Training) Group RAF medal: awarded to an outstanding educator

 · Cadet Vocational Qualification Organisation medals: awarded to a volunteer adult learner from each of the Armed Forces’ cadet corps for outstanding performance

 · The Mary Lou Carrington Award: for a businesswoman who has made a very significant contribution to education

 Currently the Trust has three Bursaries to award:

 - The Educators-City and Guilds ‘match-funds’ Bursary Scheme that supports three applicants for professional development in vocational education and training.
 This includes a bursary endowed by Past Master Peter Warren.

 - The Geoffrey Bond Bursary for professional development of a tutor at the City and Guilds Art School